-We offer a range of support services for international students, and UBC advisors can help you with everything from visas to health insurance and more.
+UBC is proud to welcome international students from all over the world.
+We offer a range of support services for international students, and UBC advisors can help you with everything from study permits and temporary resident visas to health insurance and more.

 As an international student, you will need:

-- A temporary resident visa (TRV), depending on your country of origin.
+Depending on your country of origin, you may need a TRV.
 For example, you will require a TRV if you are a citizen of China or India.
 Please visit Citizenship and Immigration Canada to see if you require a TRV.

 Documents for your Family